pipe-cd/pipecd/docs/rfcs/0006-ada-dynamic.md

 Is Filestore really the best place to store?
 No considerations on storing Users metrics in Control-plane?

 ### About query templating
-Alternatively, if we provide just `{{ .Variant }}` variable, the ANALYSIS configuration may be more simple.
+Alternatively, if we provide just `{{ .Variant }}` variable like Harness CV, the ANALYSIS configuration may be more simple.
+Users have to prepare just one query for each metric like:

 ```yaml
 apiVersion: pipecd.dev/v1beta1